HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Example

-The following snippest shows an example of a `Graph`.
+The following snippets shows an example of a `Graph`.

 ```Python
 with Graph() as graph: